The risks and rewards of a Warner Bros. Discovery and Paramount merger - KESQ

 “Ultimately, the goal is reach.
 The more reach you provide advertisers, the more they like it,” Kranefuss said.

-That’s of course assuming the deal survives the inevitable regulatory hurdles it would face.
+That’s of course assuming a deal survives the inevitable regulatory hurdles it would face.
 But there’s another not-so-little problem: both companies are saddled with mountains of debt.

 “It may not be a perfect marriage if a deal goes ahead,” Derren Nathan, head of equity research at Hargreaves Lansdown, said in a note on Thursday.

-Spokespeople for Paramount Spokespeople and Warner Bros.
+Spokespeople for Paramount and Warner Bros.
 Discovery declined to comment on the potential merger.

 Warner Bros.
 Discovery has been cutting costs and impressing Wall Street with its ability to unload its debt burden after it merged with Discovery in 2022.
 But it still held a stunning $45.1 billion at the end of the third quarter, down from $49.3 billion at the start of 2023.